Core Technology

 Related publication (Stem Cell Reports): Click here for details.

-Progenitor cells are a type of stem cell that have the ability to develop into specialized cell types in the body.
+CLiPs are a type of stem cell with the ability to differentiate into specialized cell types, such as hepatocytes and biliary epithelial cells, in the body.

 Reprogramming Mature Cells into Progenitor Cells